animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 -->

 A nurse was there to help thaw my legs to prevent hypothermia and frostbite.
 My legs were thawed in some machine and my mom arrived.
 I was still afraid her life was in danger, but I didn’t say anything.
 I didn't talk much.

+The nurse remarked on some damages I had.

 #### Swallowing my tongue